Ne0n09/cloudflared-remotefalcon/README.md

 Select the Free plan and click Continue

-Delete and existing A or CNAME records that are pointing at yourdomain.com and click Continue
+Delete and existing A or CNAME records that are pointing to * or yourdomain.com and click Continue

 Copy the Cloudflare nameservers and go to your domain name registrar and update the nameservers for your domain to the Cloudflare nameservers.